The E. M. Viquesney Doughboy Database

 WAR

-A plaque under the Doughboy’s right honors, by name, those who gave their lives.
-A plaque on the left contains an Abraham Lincoln quotation and a plaque on the back lists twelve battles.
+A plaque on the right side of the base lists the names of those who gave their lives.
+A plaque on the left contains an Abraham Lincoln quotation, and a plaque on the back lists the locations of thirteen WWI battles.
 The two sections of a low wall near the street contain the words, "VETERANS" and "MEMORIAL".
 A plaque just in front of the Doughboy is dedicated to those who lost their lives in World War II, Korea and Vietnam.

 Picture

-The Doughboy was originally dedicated November 11, 1922.
-Latest information states the original location was the intersection of Henry and Fifth streets, then a move to Riverside (now Riverfront) Park in 1942, and finally to its current location and rededication in 1975.
+The Doughboy was originally dedicated November 11, 1922, with funds raised by the East End Improvement Association.
+The news clip at right is incorrect; the original location was at the intersection of Henry and Fifth Streets, then a move to Riverside (now Riverfront) Park in 1942, and finally to its current location and rededication in 1975.
 It was here where the stone marker for veterans of WWII, Korea and Vietnam was added.

 Links: